uclaacm/hack-sprint-w21/session-1-intro-to-react-native-and-js/README.md

 < Uncaught TypeError: Assignment to constant variable.
 ```

 Because constant variables cannot be reassigned after being assigned for the first time, we should make any variable that we know for sure will never change `const`.
 For example, the first month will always be January, so `const firstMonth = 'January';` is a good use of `const`.
-One good rule of thumb when working with variables is first assigning any variable (unless you're sure it will change) to  `const` at first.
+One good rule of thumb when working with variables is first assigning any variable to  `const` at first, unless you're absolutely sure it will change.
 This ensures that nothing is able to change its value unexpectedly in the code later on.
 When it becomes apparent that we need to change the value of the variable in the future, we can then decide to promote it to `let` so that it can be reassigned.

 ### Functions